Alexander-Lancellott/MHGU-MHXX-HP-Overlay-For-Switch-Emulator/README.md

       string
     </td>
     <td>
       You must use one of the available languages from the locales folder by writing only the filename without the .yaml extension, or create your own translation file (.yaml).
-Except for "en_US", which does not require a file as it is the default language.
+Except for 'en_US', which does not require a file as it is the default language.
     </td>
   </tr>
 </table>